iveevi/littlevk/README.md

-allow automatic inclusion via add_subdirectory(...) ... target_link_libraries(... littevk)

 # littlevk

-A light, non-intrusive, wrapper library for jump starting visualization applications using Vulkan.
+A light, non-intrusive, single-header wrapper for jump starting visualization applications using Vulkan.